betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 keep on top of more complex strategies that require long formaulas to implement.

 !!! info "Cell names used in this tutorial"

     - **Fav** refers to cell C4 in the 'OPTIONS' worksheet

-     - **CurrentBMP** refers to cell AF8 in the 'BET ANGEL' worksheet where the overrounds are calculated
+    - **Overrounds1, Overrounds2 and Overrounds3** refers to cell AF8 in the 'BET ANGEL', 'BET ANGEL 2' and 'BET ANGEL 3' worksheets repectively, where the overrounds are calculated.
+Each worksheet needs to contain their own formula calculations as they will each be working off different markets

-     - **BMP** refers to cell C3 in the 'OPTIONS' worksheet which allows you to change a single value that will automatically update the formulas for all runners
+    - **UserOverround** refers to cell C3 in the 'OPTIONS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **TimeTillJump** refers to cell E4 in the 'SETTINGS' worksheet
+    - **TimeTillJump1, TimeTillJump2 and TimeTillJump3** refers to cell E9, E13 and E17 in the 'SETTINGS' worksheet respectively.
+Just like the overrounds, each worksheet needs their own TimeTillJump calculation - one for each market

     - **MinTime** refers to cell C2 in the 'OPTIONS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

     - **MaxTime** refers to cell E2 in the 'OPTIONS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **InPlay** refers to cell G1 in the 'BET ANGEL' worksheet.
-Bet Angel will populate a status in this cell such as 'In Play' or 'Suspended'
+    - **InPlay1, InPlay2, InPlay3** refers to cell G1 in the 'BET ANGEL', 'BET ANGEL 2' and 'BET ANGEL 3' worksheets respectively.
+Bet Angel will populate a status in these worksheet cells such as "In Play" or "Suspended" for each market

-     - **TakeSP** refers to cell C5 in the 'OPTIONS' worksheet which allows you to change a single value more easily, alongside other values for the global command
+    - **TakeSP** refers to cell C5 in the 'OPTIONS' worksheet which allows you to change a single value more easily.